-Vauxhall Insignia Grand Sport review - Engines, performance and drive
+Vauxhall Insignia review - Engines, performance and drive

-The Insignia is good to drive, with compliant ride and tidy handling
+The Vauxhall Insignia is good to drive, with a compliant ride and tidy handling

-Fit the optional FlexRide adaptive dampers fitted to the petrol models, and you'll notice the Insignia's ability is broadened even further.
+Experience the FlexRide adaptive dampers fitted to the petrol models, and you'll notice the Insignia's ability is broadened even further.
 In Tour mode the chassis set-up is soft and compliant, absorbing corrugations over bad surfaces with a smooth edge, even on cars with wheels of 18 inches and more.
 Switch to Sport and you don’t lose too much of this welcome suppleness from the set-up, because the suspension’s fluidity remains.
-You get a little more body control for faster driving on country roads, but the Grand Sport is at its best in the most comfort-orientated setting.
+You get a little more body control for faster driving on country roads, but the Insignia is at its best in the most comfort-orientated setting.

-Even on the motorway, road and wind noise isn’t intrusive, and the 1.5-litre petrol in particular remains very quiet.
-It’s great at long distance travel, in fact, and will suit company car buyers who do a lot of miles.
+Even on the motorway, road and wind noise isn’t intrusive - it’s great at long distance travel, in fact, and will suit company car buyers who do a lot of miles.
 However, we found the 120bhp 1.5-litre diesel a little underpowered and unrefined - noisy at startup and, in manual form, you have to work the six-speed 'box tin order to get up to motorway speeds.